Cobalt in earthworms from a semi-natural sampling site (Solling) and an anthropogenic influenced area (Dübener Heide)

 Earthworms are capable of cobalt uptake and storage.
 Their body concentrations may thus give an impression of the respective environmental concentrations.

 Cobalt in earthworms from Sievershausen in the Solling was significantly lower than in worms from Halle.
 This indicates that contaminations due to anthropogenic activities are considerably different at both sites.
 The sampling site in the Solling is a semi-natural area used as grazing land.
-In contrast, the sampling area Würfelwiese is located in a park in the centre of the city of Halle.
+In contrast, the sampling site Würfelwiese is located in a park in the centre of the city of Halle.
 It is flodded regularly by the river Saale.
 The whole region is influenced by chemical industry.

 Recommended profiles